-Calculations of the thermal transmittance (U-value) of walls and roofs should be carried out in accordance with IS EN ISO 6946:2007 Building components and building elements - Thermal resistance and thermal transmittance - Calculation method, using a thermal conductivity (λ -value) as outlined in Table 7 and Table 8 of this certificate.
-Ground floor U-values are calculated in accordance with I.S.
-EN ISO 13370:2007: Thermal performance of buildings - Heat transfer via the ground - Calculation methods.
+Calculations of the thermal transmittance (U-value) of specific constructions should be carried out in accordance with I.S.
+EN ISO 6946:2017 Building components and building elements - Thermal resistance and thermal transmittance - Calculation method or I.S.
+EN ISO 13370: 2017 Thermal performance of buildings - Heat transfer via the ground - Calculation methods, using a thermal conductivity (λ -value) as outlined in Table 7 of this Certificate.
 The U-value of a construction will depend on the materials used and the design.

-Examples of U-value calculations for pitched roofs, walls and suspended timber floors for POC 500 and PPC 2000 open and closed celled insulation are given in Table 2 to Table 6.
+Examples of U-value calculations for new builds for pitched roofs, walls and floors are given in Table 2 to Table 6.

-The certificate holder has carried out U-value calculations similar to build-up given in Table 2 to Table 6 of this certificate.
-They have also carried out U-value calculations for a wide range of existing building installations.
-A full listing of U-value calculations, along with building details on which calculations are based, are contained within the Purinova Technical Training documentation.
+The Certificate holder has carried out U-value calculations for a wide range of existing building installations.
+A full listing of U-value calculations, along with robust installation details are contained within the Certificate holders Technical Training Documentation.

-For retrofit installations on existing dwellings such as drylining or attic installations, end users should seek guidance from the certificate holder on U-values as the actual U-value of installation will depend on the construction of the existing building elements.
+For retrofit installations on existing dwellings such as drylining or attic installations, end users should seek guidance from the Certificate holder on Uvalues as the actual U-value of installation will depend on the construction of the existing building elements.

 Certificate holder approved installers are required to carry out a preliminary site survey to establish existing building details and insulation levels.
 On completion of the works, installers will provide a job specific sign off sheet and this records both initial and final building element U-values.